dkainer/easyGC/README.md

 recently implements
 -------------------
-(08/2016) parameters in peakcall for selecting min and max mass range (07/2016) produce excel file output with error checking results shown by cell colour (done)
+- (08/2016) parameters in peakcall for selecting min and max mass range
+- (07/2016) produce excel file output with error checking results shown by cell colour (done)
+- (02/2018) replace pycdf ANDI reader with NetCDF4 reader.
+MUCH better. compatible with Python 2.7 and 3.